-Albania: HPP Skavica Memorandum of Understanding7.
-October 2020. / SEE Energy News
+Albania: HPP Skavica Memorandum of Understanding, SEE Energy News

 Projected annual electricity generation of Albanian HPP Skavica is 915 GWh, but it would also increase the electricity production potential of downstream HPPs – Fierza and Koman by a total of 80 GWh per year.